All You Need to Know about Organizational Chart

 Draw Org Charts with Organizational Chart Software

 You can use organizational chart software such as Microsoft Word and PowerPoint to create org charts.
 Using digital tools allows you to make revisions and additions conveniently.
-If you are running a small business, Edraw Max, an all-in-one diagram tool which can draw not only organizational chart, but also family tree, concept map and free-style charts would be versatile for you.
+If you are running a small business, Edraw Max, an all-in-one diagram tool, which can draw not only organizational charts but also family trees, concept maps, and any commonly-used charts would be versatile for you.
 Click to learn how to construct an org chart easily.

 Edraw professional org chart application, OrgCharting, works not only for company structure visualization, but also for workforce planning and management.
 Besides, the chart itself can be used as an employee database, through which you can find, manage and update employee information.
 The view options of OrgCharting allows users to choose or define a special view to display relevant information only for special purposes.
 The professional org chart tool is worth trying!